Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 for (var i = 0; i < bountyHunterFleets.Length; ++i) {};
 ```

 Do not use var when the type is not apparent from the right side of the assignment.
-Example
+Example:

 ```csharp
 int var4 = ExampleClass.ResultSoFar();